Condensed answer: Shimano rotors can be combined with SRAM brakes. In some cases, you will need an adapter or an extra washer to increase clearance.

 Metal pads are louder and offer better performance in rainy and muddy conditions.

-Shimano’s lower-end pads are softer and designed solely for resin/organic pads to slow down the wear.
+Shimano’s lower-end rotors are softer and designed solely for resin/organic pads to slow down the wear.

 Therefore, it’s not advisable to combine them with SRAM’s metal sintered pads.